-- 425 for the 500m resolution are shown.
-The analogous results for the 7 km and 2.8 km grid are given in the SM, which show a similar response to the different observation types.
-CTRL-500 (blue), GPS-500 (red) and HR-500 (green) show for most of the event's duration a spatially averaged intensity lower than MSWEP (between 0.5 mm h-1 and 1 mm h-1), explaining the differences in the 24-hourly aggregations (Figs. 4 and 5).
-Only the simulations including the operational soundings, RAD-500 (yellow), and GPS-HR-RAD-500 (purple), show a precipitation increase in agreement with the spatial distributions (Figs. 4b, - 430 4d and 5).
-The temporal evolution shows that precipitation increase occurs after 24 September 06:00 UTC and reaches 4.5 mm h-1 for the former and 3 mm h-1 for the latter.
-In Section 4.3 we analyse the causes of the vast moisture increase in RAD.
-To provide a quantitative score of the agreement in the temporal evolution of precipitation between observations (MSWEP; black line in Fig. 6a and the simulations; coloured lines), Fig. 6b shows the temporal correlation for the spatially averaged 3-hourly aggregations (as presented in Fig. 6a, see Sect.
+HR-500 (green) show for most of the event's duration a spatially averaged intensity lower than MSWEP (between 0.5 and 1 mm h $^{-1}$ ), explaining the differences in the 24-hourly aggregations (Figs. 4 and 5).
+Only the simulations including the operational soundings, RAD-500 (yellow) and GPS-HR-RAD-500 (purple), show a precipitation increase in agreement with the spatial distributions (Figs. 4b, d, and 5).
+The temporal evolution shows that a precipitation increase occurs after 24 September 06:00 UTC and reaches 4.5 mm h $^{-1}$ for the former and 3 mm h $^{-1}$ for the latter.
+In Sect.
+4.3 we analyse the causes of the vast moisture increase in RAD.

+To provide a quantitative score of the agreement in the temporal evolution of precipitation between observations (MSWEP; black line in Fig. 6a and the simulations; coloured lines), Fig. 6b shows the temporal correlation for the spatially averaged 3-hourly aggregations (as presented in Fig. 6a; see Sect.
 2.4.2).
-CTRL-7 performs better than CTRL-2.8 and CTRL-500 with a - 435 correlation of up to 0.9 against MSWEP, due to a better location of precipitation variations at each grid point related to its more similar resolution to that of the observations (~ 11 km).
+CTRL-7 performs better than CTRL-2.8 and

+CTRL-500, with a correlation of up to 0.9 against MSWEP, due to a better location of precipitation variations at each grid point related to its more similar resolution to that of the observations ( $\sim 11 \, \mathrm{km}$ ).
 Nudging GPS data improves the temporal representation of precipitation of COSMO for all grid types (Fig. 6b).
 This is related to a smoother representation of the precipitation increase between 03:00 and 06:00 UTC and a flatter curve in contrast to other observation types (Fig. 6a).
-This is possibly due to the ability of the GPS nudging to improve the representation of the arrival of moisture and consequent increase, associated with - 440 precipitation initiation.
+This is possibly due to the ability of the GPS nudging to improve the representation of the arrival of moisture and consequent increase, associated with precipitation initiation.
 RAD and HR bring little improvement, with even some deterioration for RAD-7.
 HR also brings some improvement due to a good representation of the timing of convective decay.
-Combining the different observation types (GPS-RAD-HR) brings a mixed impact (improvement by GPS and HR, worsening by RAD), which conceals the dependency on the used model resolution (r = 0.82).
+Combining the different observation types (GPS-RAD-HR) brings a mixed impact (improvement by GPS and HR, worsening by RAD), which conceals the dependency on the model resolution used (r = 0.82).